Age of Information in Ultra-Dense IoT Systems: Performance and Mean-Field Game Analysis: Analysis of the Average AoI and the Average Peak AoI

 \section{Analysis of the Average AoI and the Average Peak AoI}

-In this section, we derive the closed-form expressions of the average AoI and the average peak AoI under the stationary distribution $\bs{\pi}_n$ for the two packet management schemes.
+In this section, we derive the closed-form expressions of the average AoI and the average peak AoI under the stationary distribution $\bs{\pi}_n$ for the two packet management schemes, based on a graphical approach\cite{6195689}.
+This is challenging because one must consider the effects of the existence of the random waiting period (due to the CSMA-type scheme) and packet preemption during the waiting period and/or the service period on the characterization of the complex temporal evolution of the AoI.

 For the ease of presentation, we omit the subindex $n$ of the device hereinafter.
 For each device, assuming that the freshest status update received at the receiver at time $t$ was generated at time $U(t)$, then the instantaneous AoI at $t$ for the device will be $\Delta(t)\triangleq t-U(t)$ \cite{6195689}.
 We can see that the instantaneous AoI increases linearly with $t$ and is reset to a smaller value upon the delivery of a fresher status update, as illustrated in a sawtooth form in Fig.~\ref{fig:system_AoI_evlution}.

 For each device, we define the time instants, $t_j$ and $t_j'$ as, respectively, the arrival time at the device and the delivery time at its receiver of the $j$-th delivered status update, for $j=1,2,\cdots$.
 Thus, at time $t_j'$, the instantaneous AoI $\Delta(t_j')$ is reset to $T_j=t_j'-t_j$.
 We define $T_j$ as the service time of the $j$-th delivered status update.
+Note that the arrival at time $t_j$ is a fresh zero-age arrival.
 Let $Y_j$ and $D_j$ be, respectively, the inter-arrival time and the inter-departure time between the $(j-1)$-th delivered update and the $j$-th delivered status updates, i.e., $Y_j = t_j - t_{j-1}$ and $D_j = t_j' - t_{j-1}'$.
 For each device, let $\Delta^p_j$ be the instantaneous peak AoI of the $j$-th delivered status update, which is defined as the instantaneous AoI immediately before the delivery of the $j$-th update\cite{7415972}, i.e.,

 From Fig.~\ref{fig:system_AoI_evlution}, we can see that the instantaneous peak AoI in \eqref{eqn:defi_peak_aoi} can also be expressed as:

 Now, we study the average AoI and the average peak AoI for each device under the stationary distribution $\bs{\pi}$ for the two considered packet management schemes.
 By \cite{8469047} and \cite{7415972}, the average AoI and the average peak AoI are respectively given by: